python-trio/trio/docs/source/reference-core.rst

        print("result is", result)
    print("with block finished")

-We refer :func:`move_on_after` as creating a "cancel scope", that contains all the code that runs inside the ``with`` block.
+We refer to :func:`move_on_after` as creating a "cancel scope", which contains all the code that runs inside the ``with`` block.
+If the HTTP request takes more than 30 seconds to run, then it will be cancelled: we'll abort the request and we *won't* see ``result is ...`` printed on the console; instead we'll go straight to printing the ``with block finished`` message.

-If the HTTP request finishes in less than 30 seconds, then ``result`` is set and the ``with`` block exits normally.
-If it does *not* finish within 30 seconds, then the cancel scope becomes "cancelled", and the next time ``do_http_get`` attempts to call a blocking trio operation it will fail immediately with a :exc:`Cancelled` exception.
-This exception eventually propagates out of ``do_http_get``, is caught by the ``with`` block, and execution then continues on the line ``print("with block statement")``.

 .. note::

-   Note that this is a simple 30 second timeout for the entire body of the ``with`` statement.
+   Note that this is a single 30 second timeout for the entire body of the ``with`` statement.
 This is different from what you might have seen with other Python libraries, where timeouts often refer to something `more complicated
    <http://docs.python-requests.org/en/master/user/quickstart/#timeouts>`__.
 We
    think this way is easier to reason about.

+How does this work?
+There's no magic here: trio is built using ordinary Python functionality, so we can't just abandon the code inside the ``with`` block.
+Instead, we take advantage of Python's standard way of aborting a large and complex piece of code: we raise an exception.

+Here's the idea: whenever you call one of trio's built-in async functions like ``await trio.sleep(...)`` or ``await sock.recv(...)`` – see :ref:`checkpoints` – then the first thing that function does is to check if there's a surrounding cancel scope whose timeout has expired, or otherwise been cancelled.
+If so, then instead of performing the requested operation, the function fails immediately with a :exc:`Cancelled` exception.
+In this example, this probably happens somewhere deep inside the bowels of ``do_http_get``.
+The exception then propagates out like any normal exception (you could even catch it if you wanted, but that's generally a bad idea), until it reaches the ``with move_on_after(...):``.
+And at this point, the :exc:`Cancelled` exception has done its job – it's successfully unwound the whole cancelled scope – so :func:`move_on_after` catches it, and execution continues as normal after the ``with`` block.
+And this all works correctly even if you have nested cancel scopes, because every :exc:`Cancelled` object carries an invisible marker that makes sure that the cancel scope that triggered it is the only one that will catch it.

 Handling cancellation